Fava Bean, Burrata, and Mint Crostini

-- Place about a tablespoon of the crostini on each slice of bread.
-Top with a small slice of Burrata, a bit more puree, and freshly chopped mint.
-Serve and enjoy!
+- Place about a tablespoon of the hummus on each slice of bread followed by a small slice of Burrata, a bit more puree or cooked fava beans and freshly chopped mint.

-Fava bean puree is also delicious as a spread, or a dip for crackers or veggies.
+- Fava bean hummus is also delicious as a spread for wraps or a dip for crackers or veggies.